sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_LG580P/docs/hardware_assembly.md

 ???+ warning "Antenna Specifications"
-	- Passive antennas are not recommended for the LG580P GNSS module.
+	- Passive antennas are not recommended for the LG580P GNSS receiver.
 	- To mitigate the impact of out-of-band signals, utilize an active antenna whose SAW filter is placed in front of the LNA in the internal framework.
 		- **DO NOT** select and antenna with the LNA placed in the front.
 	- There is no need to inject an external DC voltage for the GNSS antenna.
 Power is already provided from the LG580P module for the LNA of an active antenna.